Marcus Sandell

 Marcus Sandell (born 23 September 1987 in Espoo) is a Finnish alpine skier.
 He represented Finland at the 2010 Winter Olympics in Vancouver.
 He suffered serious injury on 28 September 2009 on the training session in nearby Pitztaler glacier, Austria.
 Due to the crash, his kidney had to be removed at the hospital in Innsbruck.
-After 5 months his accident, Sandell competed at the 2010 Winter Olympics, and finished at the 19th place in Giant slalom first run.
-In the second run he is out, and didn't finished the competition.
+5 months after his accident, Sandell competed at the 2010 Winter Olympics, and finished at the 19th place in Giant slalom first run.
+In the second run he skied out and didn't finish the competition.